regnarg/bc/text/changedet.md

 queue ordered by inode number.
 We know the inode number from `getdents` without `stat`-ing the inode itself

-##### Faster rescans
+##### Faster rescans                                    {#sec:recheck}

 For the second and further scans, we can do even better.
 Linux stores a modification time for directories as well as for files.
 The modification time of a directory is the last time a direct child is added to it or removed from it.
-Thus we can simply iterate over the directory records from our database in inode nubmer order.
+Thus we can simply iterate over the all inode records in our database, files and directories alike, in inode number order.
 We open each of them using the saved file handle, which encodes the inode number and thus the location of the inode on disk.
 We can then `fstat` the opened directory, which directly accesses this location, without any path resolution steps that would require the kernel to look up